jerryrox/project-beats-game/README.md

 - Increased timeout time for mapset download.
 #### Fixes
 - Fixed online mapset list not showing.
+- Fixed issue where game freezes after the play when logged in.

 ### 0.10.0
 #### New features